Alfredchanja/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 101-Encodes and decodes texts using the rot13 encryption.
 Assume ASCII.

 File 102-Prints every other line from the input, starting with the first line.

+File 103-Adds two numbers stored in the environment variables WATER and STIR and prints the results.
+WATER is in base water, STIR is in base stir and the result should be in base bestchol.